flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 _Last updated: 11 Dec 2025_
 _App Version: 2.0.0_

-This Privacy Policy explains how **Funny Quiz: Couples & Party** ("the App", "we", "our") handles user information.
+This Privacy Policy explains how **Funny Quiz: Couples & Party** (“the App”, “we”, “our”) handles user information.
 The App is developed and published by **QuizFans Studio**.

 ---